dlang-tour/core/public/content/en/basics.md

     T* ptr;
     size_t length; // unsigned 32 bit on 32bit, unsigned 64 bit on 64bit

-If a new dynamic array is created we really get a slice to that freshly allocated memory:
+If a new dynamic array is created, we get a slice to that freshly allocated memory:

     auto arr = new int[5];